wonjae-lee-2/bookmark/coding-tips.md

 ### Visual Studio Code

-1. Install the following extensions.
+1. Install the following extensions on the local machine.

    - "Remote-SSH" from Microsoft
    - "Docker" from Microsoft